drand/drand/README.md

 </p>

 <p align="center">
-Drand nodes are linked with each other to collectively produce publicly verifiable, unbiased and unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.
+Drand nodes are linked with each other to collectively produce <strong>publicly verifiable</strong>, <strong>unbiased</strong> and <strong>unpredictable</strong>
+random values at fixed intervals using bilinear pairings and threshold cryptography.
 </p>

 <p align="center">